amirahnasihah/backend-development/04-intermediate-expressjs/crud-practices/README.md

 /* DELETE */
 const deleteUserById = (req, res) => {
   const { id } = req.params;
-  // we'll copy the user which is about to be deleted, so users.find() and make sure it's Number ID. const user = users.find((u) => u.id === Number(id));
+  // server'll copy the user which is about to be deleted, so users.find() and make sure it's Number ID. const user = users.find((u) => u.id === Number(id));
   if (!user) res.json({ error: "User doesn't exist" });

-  // we'll filter so that user.id is not equal to ID. this to make sure that the user gets deleted. users = users.filter((u) => u.id !== Number(id));
+  // server'll filter so that user.id is not equal to ID. this to make sure that the user gets deleted. users = users.filter((u) => u.id !== Number(id));
   res.json(user);
 };